DNNCommunity/DNNDocs/content/guides/tutorials/extensions/dnn-manifest-schema/index.md

     ```

 *   [`Provider`](https://www.dnnsoftware.com/wiki/manifest-provider-component).
 Extends the list of allowed file extensions.
-These additional file extensions apply only to the current installation and are not added to the global list of file extensions found in Host \> Host Settings \> Other Settings \> Allowable File Extensions.
+These additional file extensions apply only to the current installation and are not added to the global list of file extensions found in **Host \> Host Settings \> Other Settings \> Allowable File Extensions**.
 The following file extensions can be allowed: .ashx, .aspx, .ascx, .vb, .cs, .resx, .css, .js, .resources, .config, .xml, .htc, .html, .htm, .text, .vbproj, .csproj, and .sln.

     ```